 The thesis is to be written to conform to the standards of the American Psychological Association as published in the third edition of the Publication Manual of the American Psychological Association.
 Before a draft is submitted to the thesis committee, the student and his/her advisor should have perfected the paper as much as possible in terms of content, grammar, and format.
 The members of the Thesis Oral Examination Committee should receive a draft in sufficient time for them to read and critique the paper, and for the student to make any necessary revisions prior to the submission deadline.
-The final draft must be approved by the Thesis Oral Examination Committee, the Area Coordinator, and the Associate Chair for Graduate Studies, with an original and one approved copy submitted to the Dean by the date announced in the catalog.
+The final draft must be approved by the Thesis Oral Examination Committee and the Area Coordinator.